mrtolkien/fastapi_simple_security/README.md

 If you do so, you can hide the endpoints from your API documentation with the environment variable `FASTAPI_SQLMODEL_SECURITY_HIDE_DOCS`.

+### Testing

+You may want to use a *no-auth* api key security filter `NoAuthApiKeySecurity` as an alternative to the real filter.

+It does not do any key verification and will never block any requests, as long as they carry an API key of any value.

 ## Configuration

 Environment variables: